Casinomeister® is a certified ADR in the EU

 - Check if the casino is a member of our forum: I-Gaming Contacts.
 If they are, please let them know that you are having difficulties at one of their casino properties.

 - If the casino is a member of the coveted Rogue Section – you are probably SOL.
 Please search this section (using the search option) for the casino in question.
-In most cases, complaining about a casino in the rogue section is a futile endeavour.
+In most cases, complaining about a casino in the rogue section is a futile endeavor.

 - If you choose to publicize your complaint in the public fora, we reserve the right to disregard the PAB.
 Making complaints a public issue will usually derail most arbitrations.
 If you have already posted a public complaint before submitting a PAB, no worries.
 We are mostly concerned about this while the PAB is ongoing.

 - Most importantly, if you choose to submit a PAB, please read our extensive FAQ for this FREE service.
 This is required reading and you agree to these terms when submitting your PAB.
 Thanks!

 Submit your Casino Complaint